Current ACA Advocacy for Tax Reform and How You Can Help

-ACAGF's reserach and educational efforts are key to supporting RBT.
+ACAGF's reserach and educational efforts.
 American Citizens Abroad Global Foundation (ACAGF, which focuses on education and research) research and educational efforts have only just begun.
 ACAGF is fielding additional analysis leading to an improved database and detailed data on overseas taxpayers.
 This data will be presented at hearings and go directly into the hands of the tax writing committees, the US Treasury, the IRS and Representatives that support adoption of RBT.
 It is essential so Donate today.

 Want to help more?
 ACA, which advocates (lobbies) for legislation is conintues to raise funds to do just this – lobby for enactment of a residence-based taxation regime.
 Funding for advocacy and lobbying efforts help us to continue to pound the pavement and walk the hallways of the Capital, meeting with Members, Members staffs and staffs of the committees, like Joint Committee on Taxation, House Ways and Means Committee, and Senate Finance Committee.
 ACA will also activate other stakeholders that, in turn, will lobby in favor of legislation.
 Donations to ACA for lobbying are not tax deductible*.
 Donate today.

 *Tax-deductible funds raised by ACAGF will not be used for lobbying.

 Click to see ACA's past efforts on RBT: